osm2pgsql-dev/osm2pgsql-website/_manual-v2/05-running.md

 The *pgsql* Output

-: The *pgsql* output is the original output and the one that most people who have been using osm2pgsql know about.
+: The *pgsql* output is the original output.
+It is now deprecated but still widely used.
 Many tutorials you find on the Internet only describe this output.
 It is quite limited in how the data can be written to the database, but many setups still use it.

 : This output comes in two "flavours": With the original "C transformation" and with the somewhat newer "Lua transformation" which allows some changes